 37. The famous Portuguese pirate, Bartholomew, is well-known for inventing the first Pirate Code.

-38. The Portuguese are world leaders in using renewable energy and generated 100% of their energy needs through hydro, wind, and solar power in March 2018.
+38. Facts about the environment are always important!
+Portuguese are world leaders in using renewable energy and generated 100% of their energy needs through hydro, wind, and solar power in March 2018.

 40. Fado is the traditional Portugal music inspired by mournful tunes and lyrics.
 The music is mostly concerned with a feeling of loss, and yet it has some hopeful thoughts shining through.